Well-posedness of the Dean--Kawasaki and the nonlinear Dawson--Watanabe equation with correlated noise: Introduction

-The well-posedness of \eqref{1_0000-1} is a challenging problem, due to the nonlinearity and possible degeneracy of the diffusion $\Phi$, the possible irregularity due to the noise taking the form of a stochastic conservation law and due to the lack of Lipschitz continuity of the noise $\Phi^{\frac{1}{2}}(\rho)$.
-For these reasons, this was an open problem in the literature, which is solved in the present work. \begin{example} Let $\dot{\xi}^F$, $\Phi$, and $\sigma=\Phi^\frac{1}{2}$ satisfy Assumptions~\ref{assumption_noise}, \ref{assume_1}, and \ref{assume} for $p=2$, and let $\rho_0\in L^2(\TT^d)$ be nonnegative.
+with $\dot{\xi}^{F,\ve}$ being a spatially correlated noise converging, as $\ve\rightarrow 0$, to space-time white noise correctly reproduce the large deviations of the zero range process.
+For the reasons mentioned above, the well-posedness of \eqref{1_0000-1} had remained a long-standing open problem in the literature, which is solved in the present work. \begin{example} Let $\dot{\xi}^F$, $\Phi$, and $\sigma=\Phi^\frac{1}{2}$ satisfy Assumptions~\ref{assumption_noise}, \ref{assume_1}, and \ref{assume} for $p=2$, and let $\rho_0\in L^2(\TT^d)$ be nonnegative.
 Then there is a unique kinetic solution to \eqref{1_0000-1} and each two solutions satisfy \eqref{eq:contraction}.
-In particular, this includes the case of the Dean-Kawasaki equation with correlated Stratonovich noise, that is, $\Phi(\rho)=\rho$, and porous medium equation $\Phi(\rho)=\rho^{m}$, for all $m\in [1,\infty)$. \end{example}
+In particular, this includes the case of the Dean--Kawasaki equation with correlated Stratonovich noise, that is, $\Phi(\rho)=\rho$, and porous medium equation $\Phi(\rho)=\rho^{m}$, for all $m\in (1,\infty)$. \end{example}